manishrana7979/loveGame/README.md

 How to Play:

-<li> Clone or download the repository to your local machine.</li><br>
+<li> Clone or download the repository to your local machine.</li>
-2) Run the game script and get ready for a hilarious experience.<br>
+<li>Run the game script and get ready for a hilarious experience.</li>
-3) The system will randomly pop the question, "Do you love me?"<br>
+<li>The system will randomly pop the question, "Do you love me?"</li>
-4Your mission: choose between "yes" or "no" with a smile on your face.<br>
+<li>Your mission: choose between "yes" or "no" with a smile on your face.</li>
-Brace yourself for unexpected and amusing responses based on your selection.<br>
+<li>Brace yourself for unexpected and amusing responses based on your selection.</li>

 Features: